PitPik/Schnauzer/README.md

     self: 'self', // name of initial partial
     nameCharacters: '', // whitelist of chars for variables inside helpers, partials, functions...
-    renderHook: Function // every time an inline or block element renders, this function will be called })
+    renderHook: Function // every time an inline or block element renders, this function will be called
+    loopHelper: Function // Every loop cycle of an Array inside #each calls this function })
 .render(data { [key: string]: any }, extraData { [key: string]: any }): string
 .parse(text: string): Function